khaled2252/Four-Queens/README.md

 # Four-Queens Problem

-Using Brute force ( no recursions ) for 4 x 4 chess board
+Using Brute force ( no recursion function ) for 4 x 4 chess board